 Police said a family of five comprising a doctor, his college professor wife, their two daughters and son in-law have been missing since October.

-“We’re probing where they’ve gone,” local police station chief Rafiqul Islam said, while another officer told local media the family was suspected to have
+"We're probing where they've gone," local police station chief Rafiqul Islam told AFP, while another officer told local media the family was suspected to have flown to Syria.

 Another on the list, marine engineer Najibullah Ansari, had been missing for over a year when his parents contacted police after this month's national manhunt.